 Moz's metrics are seen as one of the most reliable ways to get an at a glance overview of the quality of a site's or URL's backlink profile.
 The two main metrics you should concern yourself with from Moz are Domain Authority (DA) and Page Authority (PA).
 However, our tool allows you to check Linking Root Domains (LRD), Inbound Links (IBLs) and Spam Score.
 Scroll down the page further and we will go into more detail about what information Moz provides.

-Check Moz Page Authority, Domain Authority, Linking Root Domains, Inbound Links and Spam Score now
+Check Moz Page Authority, Domain Authority, Linking Root Domains, Inbound Links and Spam Score for up to 30 urls now

 Url:The url in question